January in London, England

 - University of Roehampton official transcript

-*£12 per day is enough for 3 meals on campus.
+*The pre-loaded amount should be enough for 3 meals per day on campus.
 For example breakfast (pastries and coffee) is approx. £3, lunch (sandwich meal deal) is £4, and dinner (hot meal) is approx. £5.
 The swipe card can also be used to purchase snacks throughout the day.
 Leftover funds cannot be claimed.
 Money cannot be added on to the card, however students can use cash on campus if needed.

 What is not included: